Multiple ways to iterate Map and HashMap in Java with examples

 }

-Here is an example to iterate key and values in java
+Here is an example to iterate over keys and values in Java

 for (Map.Entry<String, Integer> pair : words.entrySet()) {